Monty Nero

-Monty Nero (aka Montynero) is a writer of comic books, graphic novels, and stories published by Marvel, DC, Delcourt, 2000ad and Titan Comics.
-He created the ongoing series Death Sentence with the artist Mike Dowling, first published by Titan in 2013, as well as writing The X-men and Hulk for Marvel Comics, the semi-autobiographical Hollow Monsters series, and Frenemies with the artist Yishan Li.
+Monty Nero (born 20th century) – also known as Montynero – is a Scottish writer of comic books, graphic novels, and stories published by Marvel Comics, DC Comics, Delcourt, 2000ad and Titan Comics.

+He created the ongoing series Death Sentence with the artist Mike Dowling, first published by Titan Comics in 2013, as well as writing the superheroes X-Men and Hulk for Marvel Comics, the semi-autobiographical Hollow Monsters series, and Frenemies with the artist Yishan Li.

 Notable works

-The Death Sentence series
+The death Sentence series

 Death Sentence concerns a sexually transmitted virus which infects people with super powers and kills them in six months.
 The first series of comics, first published by Titan Comics in 2013, focuses on three main characters: Verity Fette, a bisexual graphic designer; Weasel, a drug-addicted rock star; and Monty, a celebrated comedian and film star.
-Art for the series was by co-creator Mike Dowling, with covers by Monty Nero and Mike Dowling.
+Art for the series was by co-creator Dowling, with covers by Nero and Dowling.
 It was collected and published as a hardback graphic novel by Titan in 2014, and was translated into French and published by Delcourt in 2015.

-The second series, Death Sentence London, stars Verity Fette (now known as Artgirl), Weasel, Roots (an inner city drug-dealer) and Jeb (an American F.B.I agent investigating the virus).
-Art for the series was by Martin Simmonds, with covers by Monty Nero, Mike Dowling, and Martin SImmonds.
+The second series, Death Sentence London, stars Verity Fette (now known as Artgirl), Weasel, Roots (an inner city drug-dealer) and Jeb (an American F.B.I. agent investigating the virus).
+Art for the series was by Martin Simmonds, with covers by Nero, Dowling, and Simmonds.
 It was collected and published as a softcover graphic novel by Titan in 2016.

 The third series, Death Sentence Liberty, is ongoing and stars Verity/Artgirl, Roots, and Jeb.
-Art is by Martin Simmonds and Monty Nero, with covers by Ben Oliver, Luke Ross, and Monty Nero.
+Art is by Simmonds and Nero, with covers by Ben Oliver, Luke Ross, and Nero.